Contemporary Culture & Apologetics

 To the philosopher Steve Wilkens, these facts about humor are evidence that God just has to be in there somewhere.
 Yet many Christians, scholars and laypeople alike, haven't taken humor seriously.
 In What’s So Funny About God?
 Wilkens launches an exploration of the connections between humor and many of the central topics of Christian theology.
 He argues that viewing Scripture and theology through the lens of humor brings fresh insight to our understanding of the gospel, helps us avoid the pitfalls of both naturalism and gnosticism, and facilitates a humble, honest, and appealing approach to faith.

 Wilkens turns this lens on the paradoxes of human nature, the Christian calendar, church life, and new readings of well-known biblical texts, including the book of Esther, the nativity narratives, and Jesus' own teachings.
-Taking into account the problems of suffering and the need for timely lament, he portrays the Christian story as one that ultimately ends in cosmic comedy and joy.
-Full of wit and thoughtfully integrated jokes throughout, it's enough fun that you may not realize you're reading theology.
-This crash course in the theological significance of humor is both insightful and delightful.
+Taking into account the problems of suffering and the need for timely lament, he portrays the Christian story as one that ultimately ends in cosmic comedy.
+Full of wit and thoughtful jokes throughout, it's enough fun that you may not realize you're reading theology.

 "From the first page to the last, this book sparkles with good humor and engaging wisdom.
 In smart, funny ways, Wilkens shows how humor is the ideal approach to our 'magnificently paradoxical' human condition as spiritual animals, somewhere between angels and apes.
 'If you don't believe God has a sense of humor,' he writes, 'just look in the mirror.'
 He includes not only Augustine, Aquinas, Luther, Calvin, and modern theologians but also humorists like Jim Gaffigan, Gary Larsen of The Far Side, and the writers of The Big Bang Theory.
 Arguing that our unique ability among animals to appreciate humor is linked to our rationality, moral sensibility, and aesthetic sense, Wilkens makes a good case for adding a fourth transcendental to the true, the good, and the beautiful—the funny.
 Along the way, he provides comedic interpretations of biblical books like Jonah and Esther and others in the New Testament.
 This is the best Christian understanding of humor to date—and by far the funniest."